zerkotin/css-layouting/README.md

 # CSS Layouting
 Basic CSS for Layouting

-I would like to prepare a Training for Basic CSS for Layouting.
+I would like to prepare a Training for Basic CSS / HTML Layouting, or "Thinking CSS / HTML".
 this should also teach you how to think and plan your DOM and components in terms of UI.

 Here's the main subjects...